NA-SODINN: a deep learning algorithm for exoplanet image detection based on residual noise regimes: Noise regimes in processed ADI images

 In order to find the radius at which background noise starts to dominate in the image, we study the evolution of noise statistics as a function of angular separation.
-We first pave the full image field-of-view through concentric annuli of \varLambdaOverD{} width (Fig.~\ref{fig:split_assumption}).
-Each annulus contains pixels that are expected to be drawn from the same parent population \citep{Marois2008Confidence}.
-Note that, in the presence of residual speckles, pixels that contain information from the same speckle are all spatially correlated.
+We first pave the full field of view with concentric annuli of \varLambdaOverD{} width (Fig.~\ref{fig:split_assumption}).
+Each annulus contains pixels that are expected to be drawn from the same parent population \citep{Marois2008Confidence}, although we acknowledge that this working hypothesis cannot be completely fulfilled when diffraction patterns associated with the spiders of the telescope or the wind-driven halo are present in the image \citep{Cantalloube2019Peering}.
+We note that, in the presence of residual speckles, pixels that contain information from the same speckle are all spatially correlated.
 When background noise dominates over residual speckle noise, we can instead assume that all pixels in an annulus are independent, since photon noise occurs on a pixel-wise basis.
-In HCI, a common procedure to guarantee the independence of pixel samples when performing statistical analysis is to work by integrating pixel intensities on non-overlapping circular apertures of \varLambdaOverD{} diameter within the annulus \citep{Mawet2014Fundamental}, as shown in Fig.~\ref{fig:rolling_annulus}.
+However, this assumption of independence can be non-optimal when bad pixels are interpolated, since it can still leave spatially correlated footprints.
+In HCI, a common procedure to guarantee the independence of samples when performing statistical analysis is to work by integrating pixel intensities on non-overlapping circular apertures of \varLambdaOverD{} diameter within a given annulus \citep{Mawet2014Fundamental}, as shown in Fig.~\ref{fig:rolling_annulus}.
 This procedure is based on the characteristic spatial scale of residual speckles ($\sim\lambda/D$ size).
 However, \cite{Bonse_2022} have recently showed that, in the presence of speckle noise, this independence assumption on non-overlapping apertures is incorrect.
-Instead, they propose to (i) only consider the central pixel value in each circular aperture, to produce a more statistically independent set of pixels, and (ii) possibly repeat the experiment with various spatial arrangements of the non-overlapping apertures to reduce statistical noise in the measured quantities.
-We follow this recommendation and therefore, for the rest of this study, we define our annulus samples by only taking the central pixel value for each non-overlapping circular aperture (Fig.~\ref{fig:rolling_annulus}).
+Instead, they propose to (i) only consider the central pixel value in each circular aperture to produce a more statistically independent set of pixels and (ii) possibly repeat the experiment with various spatial arrangements of the non-overlapping apertures to reduce statistical noise in the measured quantities.
+We follow this recommendation, and therefore, for the rest of this study, we define our annulus samples of both speckle- and background-dominated noise regimes by only taking the central pixel value for each non-overlapping circular aperture (Fig.~\ref{fig:rolling_annulus}).
+This approach also minimizes the possible effect of bad pixel interpolation.